PluralKit/PluralKit/docs/content/user-guide.md

 This subcommand can also be run in DMs.
 :::

+### Example usage

+For example, using [the setup example above](#setting-up-proxy-tags), `@Craig#5432` can type this:

+    pk;autoproxy latch
+    I haven't used a tag yet, so this message comes from @Craig#5432 ✨: hello, this is Alice via autoproxy (using an explicit prefix tag) this is still Alice (using latch without tag)
+    \I'm sending this message one-off as @Craig#5432, without proxy but I'm still latched! (this also is sent from Alice via autoproxy) [hello, this is Joanne, using autoproxy and a surround tag] still Jo on latch!
+    J: I could use my prefix or surround tags if I want, but don't have to because the last time I used a tag, I used mine (Jo's)
+    \\now I'm clearing latch; this is from @Craig#5432 and now new messages will be from @Craig#5432 because latch is cleared 🤷 but autoproxy is still on
+    so this is Unknown

+and the result will look like this:

+    @Craig#5432: pk;autoproxy latch
+    @Craig#5432: I haven't used a tag yet, so this message comes from @Craig#5432
+    Alice: hello, this is Alice via autoproxy (using an explicit prefix tag)
+    Alice: this is still Alice (using latch without tag)
+    @Craig#5432: I'm sending this message one-off as @Craig#5432, without proxy
+    Alice: but I'm still latched! (this also is sent from Alice via autoproxy)
+    Jo: hello, this is Joanne, using autoproxy and a surround tag
+    Jo: still Jo on latch!
+    Jo: I could use my prefix or surround tags if I want, but don't have to
+    Jo: because the last time I used a tag, I used mine (Jo's)
+    @Craig#5432: now I'm clearing latch; this is from @Craig#5432
+    @Craig#5432: and now new messages will be from @Craig#5432 because latch is cleared
+    Unknown: but autoproxy is still on
+    Unknown: so this is Unknown

 ## Managing switches
 PluralKit allows you to log member switches through the bot.